What is a CASA?

-Only trained Advocates are able to work with the children we serve.
+Only trained CASA Volunteers are able to work with the children we serve.
 Children in foster care are assured a degree of confidentiality, and the friends and family of Advocates are not allowed to meet them or to know their identity.
 Only volunteers who have been fully screened, trained, and sworn in as officers of the court may have contact with CASA children.
-For other volunteer opportunities contact Gabe Ballesteros, Director of Communications and Marketing.
+For other volunteer opportunities contact Kristen Mata, Recruitment Director.

 Do I have to volunteer alone?

 Not necessarily.
 In fact teaming up with a partner for CASA can make it a shared experience.
-This may be friends, significant others, or family.
+This may be friends, significant others, family, or co-workers.
 Both people must complete the required training.
 Once assigned to a case, the team will handle the responsibilities together.

-What are the drawbacks of being a CASA volunteer?
+What are some of the challenges of being a CASA Volunteer?

-Being a CASA Advocate is both rewarding and challenging.
-The child welfare system is bureaucratic and overburdened, and Advocates often have to work hard to get the system to respond.
+Being a CASA Volunteer is both rewarding and challenging.
+The child welfare system is bureaucratic and overburdened, and CASA Volunteers often have to work hard to get the system to respond.
 Because of court decisions, social service plans, and other factors out of our control, the volunteer can face disappointments.
 The biggest reward comes on the day when the child is placed in a safe, permanent home, and knowing they made a difference in a child's life.

 What do I gain from becoming a CASA Volunteer?

 The most important benefit of being a CASA Volunteer is the chance to make a meaningful contribution to the life of a child who desperately needs your help.
 Many volunteers choose to stay in contact with their CASA "kids" even as they transition into an adult.

 What do I have to do to become a CASA Volunteer?